RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 - devkit
 updatedAt: '2020-01-10'
 ---
-This post covers all the hardware developers used to create games for the Gameboy (DMG) and Gameboy Color and some were even used for early Gameboy Advance development.
+This post covers all the hardware developers used to create games for the Gameboy (DMG) and Gameboy Color (GBC) and some were even used for early Gameboy Advance development.
 Developers used both official Nintendo development kits and some unofficial 3rd party devices to create retail games for the Game Boy and Game Boy Color.

 ---
 # Official Programming Tools
-The Official programming development kit for the Gameboy consisted of the Debugger that cost 4k USD and the Emulator (ICE) which cost 3k and were both developed by the Nintendo owned company called Intelligent Systems [^3].
+The Official programming development kit for the Gameboy consisted of the Debugger that cost 4,000 USD and the Emulator (ICE) which cost 3,000 USD and were both developed by the Nintendo owned company called **Intelligent Systems** [^3].

 They both connect to a developer workstation such as an IBM-PC via the SCSI port and offer a few software tools for communication between the IBM-PC and the Intelligent systems hardware.